Aftermarket Parts – Potential Money Savers or More Harm than Good?

 At Endurance, we understand the benefits they have, though we want to encourage vehicle owners to minimize the number of aftermarket modifications they make on their car as such changes can potentially void your extended warranty and possibly your factory warranty.
 If this happens, you’ll be left paying for any mechanical breakdowns or typical wear and tear repair costs on your own.

-There is Very Little Risk in Using OEM (Original Equipment Manufacturer) Parts
+OEM (Original Equipment Manufacturer) Parts Are Low Risk

-You may be surprised to find that many of the companies that make the OEM parts for big car companies like Chevrolet, Honda or BMW also make their own aftermarket parts.
-A quick web search will reveal this and save you tons of money in the process.
-Of course you have a myriad of options with replacement parts for your car.
-However, finding trusted manufacturers is the way to increase the chances of a positive experience.
+You may be surprised to find that many of the companies that make the OEM parts for big car companies like Chevrolet, Honda, or BMW also make their own aftermarket parts.
+A quick web search will reveal this and can help save you money in the process.
+By knowing your aftermarket component is coming from a trusted and reliable source, you’re more likely to stay within your warranty or service contract’s guidelines.

-Automobile maintenance is the key to a long lasting vehicle.
-Supporting your vehicle with the safety net of a vehicle service contract helps but you also need to be prepared when it comes time ti repair, replace or upgrade parts of your car.
-The truth of the matter is that whether you use OEM (original) parts or aftermarket parts: it is really a case by case basis.
-Do your research and inquire!
+Automobile maintenance is the key to a long-lasting vehicle.
+Supporting your car with the safety net of a vehicle service contract from Endurance can help.
+Also, you need to be prepared when it comes time to repair, replace or upgrade parts of your car.
+Conduct your own research to help you find the best part for your vehicle and budget, whether OEM or aftermarket, while ensuring you aren’t voiding your protection plan.